Please note The Blackford Trust is now closed - this page is retained for purely historic interest

 Stewart-Lockhart was born in Ardsheal in Argyll, in north-west Scotland, and was educated at George Watson's College (coincidentally, one of the Trust's award partners - see here and here).

 A good biography of Stewart-Lockhart, Thistle and Bamboo, was published in 1989, but has been out of print for many years.
-However, thankfully, it has been reprinted by the Hong Kong University Press (ISBN 9789888028924) - see see here to order from the publishers.
-It is also now available in the UK, see here.
+However, thankfully, it has been reprinted by the Hong Kong University Press, Thistle and Bamboo: The Life and Times of Sir James Stewart Lockhart (ISBN 9789888028924).
 There is an article on his life here, from the 1972 issue of the Journal of the Hong Kong Branch of the Royal Asiatic Society.

 The writer tells his story in considerable detail, describing seemingly every small town that they pass through, initially by boat, then on foot.
 His accounts of Kwangsi and Yunnan are notable for descriptions of some of ethnic minorities living there, such as the Miao people, Lo-Los and others.
 Many of the areas visited by Colquhoun, especially in Yunnan, had rarely been traversed by Europeans, and the book is a fascinating insight into a foreigner's first impressions of an unknown part of China, and, indeed, of the locals' first impressions of a foreigner.